robertbraeutigam/scan/README.md

 Encryption and key management is the same as for intermediate frames.

-#### Frame type: 33 (Identity Query)

-This frame is used to establish the IP addresses belonging to static identity keys, or to find out what devices are on the network.

-Payload structure:
-* Query Id (variable length integer)
-* Target query static keys...
-(32 bytes each)

-The query can contain any number of target addresses between 0 and 16, for which an answer is expected.

-The query Id is a strictly increasing number for each query.
-Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.
-Note however, that devices must purge the remembered id after 10 seconds as the sending device may reset its ids.
-Devices should reset to a query Id to 0 if 20 seconds after the last sent query Id passed.

-Note, that if the full variable length integer range is exhausted, the device must reset the ids to be able to send queries.

-This frame may get sent over a logical connection or to all devices.
-In case the sender is set up to use a gateway, and presumably is not on the same administrative network as other devices, it may send the query through a connection directly to the gateway.
-Otherwise it is a broadcast frame.

-If the frame is sent as a broadcast packet, all devices with the listed keys must respond to this query.
-If it is sent to a gateway, the gateway must respond.

-A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond.
-If sent to a gateway, the gateway must respond with all the identity keys that are reachable through the gateway.
-The gateway itself may mirror this request onto the "other" side of the gateway.

-Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology, timeouts or network congestion.

-If the device is interested in more than 16 addresses, it may make multiple queries simultaneously, provided it uses query Ids as described above.

-#### Frame type: 34 (Identity Announcement)
+#### Frame type: 33 (Identity Announcement)

 Announces the identity or identities represented by a device.
+Every device must send identity announcements approximately once per second.

 Payload structure:
 * Static keys...
 (32 bytes each)

-This reply tells the requester that these static keys are reachable at the address this frame is from.
+This message announces to all peers that these static keys are reachable at the address this frame is from.
 A device, such as a gateway, may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

 The packet may contain up to 16 static keys.
+If a device represents more logical identities than that, it may send multiple packets of this frame.

-Devices should announce themselves when they become available, unless some restrictions (like low energy device) would make it impractical.
+Devices must announce themselves when they become available, unless some restrictions (like low energy device) would make it impractical, or they are not online for more than a second.

-This packet maybe sent unrequested to all devices on the network as a broadcast message.

-When answering Identity Queries, this frame must be sent through a physical connection.
-If there is already a connection to the device requesting, then that connection must be used.
-Otherwise a new connection needs to be established first.
-This connection must be closed after the reply is complete, if it is otherwise unused.
-A logical connection does not have to be established for this frame.

-Devices should remember the last query Id answered for 10 seconds.
-This is because it is likely the query will be received multiple times, but should be answered only once.

-If the device represents too many static keys so that it doesn't fit one packet, it may generate multiple packets.
+The identity announcement also doubles as keep-alive messages in addition to tracking the mapping between IP address and static public address of logical devices.
+If a device misses 3 identity announcements it must be considered *offline* from the network.
+Devices should not attempt to send anything to devices considered *offline*.
+Such a device may re-establish the internet connection at a later point in time without doing a new logical handshake.
+It may just continue to send messages normally, as if nothing had happened.

+Note however, devices are not required to be able to persist connection information, and may even handle offline devices with closing the connection and forgetting the keys altogether.

+If, after a device has been *offline*, cryptographic keys become out of sync, or those keys simply no longer exist, the connection must be closed, forcing the initiator to establish a new logical connection with new keys.

+When sending to a gateway, this packet may be sent over TCP/IP directly to the gateway.
+The gateway must announce itself to a connected device as all logical devices that are behind it.

 ### Message Choreography